Are you stressing your residents, patients, and staff with the ‘Evil Axis’ of waiting room soundscapes?

-Like all improvements there will be costs to bring about changes to your soundscape.
-But consider that improvements to soundscape are minimal when compared to other infrastructure and they work in your facility 24/7.
-The improvements you make will have immediate positive effects upon staff and patients/residents, and with more positive patient experiences, recommendations and patient retention will increase.
+Like all improvements, there will be costs to bring about changes to your soundscape.
+But consider that enhancements to soundscape are minimal when compared to other infrastructure, and they work in your facility 24/7.
+The gains you make will have immediate positive effects upon staff and patients/residents, and with more positive patient experiences, recommendations and patient retention will increase.

 I'll leave you with one suggestion.
 The next time you walk into a new room experience, (store, office, restaurant) listen intently.
 How many sounds do you hear?
 Which ones are loud vs. soft?
 Are they regular or random?
 Do any of the sounds or noise obstruct the purpose of your visit?
 (Like a restaurant that is so noisy you have trouble hearing the person across the table.)

-Now consider that all these sounds are affecting your physiology, and your brain is probably working hard trying to discern useful information/data from all the ‘junk’.
+Now consider that all these sounds are affecting your physiology, and your brain is probably working hard trying to discern useful information/data from all the ‘junk.’
 After you practice this a few times, you’ll raise a new awareness of soundscapes and develop your favorite spaces.
-There’s a reason that retail stores spend $gazillions trying to ‘dial in’ their sonic space to separate you from your money.
-Because it works!
+There’s a reason that retail stores spend millions of dollars trying to ‘dial in’ their sonic space to separate you from your money.
+Powerful soundscapes work!

 Please sign up for my emails where I send out regular interesting, relevant information and resources – only a couple of times per month.